-Reconciliations of all non-GAAP and pro forma measures to reported results have been included at the end of this document.
+Reconciliations of all non-GAAP and pro forma measures to reported results have been included at the end of this earnings release.

 Television (CBS and UPN Television Networks and Stations; Television Production and Syndication, Showtime Networks and CSTV Networks, Inc.)